cisco/joy/README.md

 the package.

 ```
-[joy]$ sudo ./install-sh
+[joy]$ sudo ./install/install-sh
 ```

-If you run the script with no arguments, then the default configuration will be installed into the /etc/ directory.
+If you run the script with no arguments, then the default configuration will be installed into the /usr/local/etc/joy directory.
 To have a different configuration file installed, then use the -c option to the install script:

 ```
-[joy]$ sudo ./install-sh -c local-config-file.cfg
+[joy]$ sudo ./install/install-sh -c full-path-config-file.cfg
 ```

 You can also configure anonymization of addresses, which requires a